2017 Accomplishments

 • Bay Area Business Coalition

-• Bay Area Council’s Economic Institute, Executive Committee
+• Bay Area Council’s Economic Institute

 • Bay Area Council’s Water, Government Affairs, and Transportation/Land Use Committees